Localization and translation

 Changing the default language of your online store

-After you change the default language of your online store, your previous default language is removed from the drop-down menu in Settings > Languages.
+After you change the default language of your online store, your previous default language is removed from Settings > Languages.
 If you want to set the previous default language as your secondary language, then you need to add it back to your markets and Settings > Languages.

 Learn more about managing languages.